AP Photo/Pablo Martinez Monsivais

 Washington once knew better than to put its faith in MPAC.
 Al-Marayati's appointment to the National Commission on Terrorism was withdrawn in 1999 after his past raised concerns.
 Rep. Brad Sherman (D-CA) blasted MPAC in 2008 when it protested a hearing focused on keeping foreign aid out of the hands of terror-linked groups.
 Furthermore, declassified internal emails indicate a degree of discomfort within the Office of the Director of National Intelligence regarding MPAC's Muslim Brotherhood ties.

 For now, the MPAC grant persists; but for how long?
 Weeks before his inauguration, Reuters reported that Trump's transition team had asked the State Department and DHS for the names of those involved in CVE programs: "Some career officials said they feared the incoming administration may be looking to undo the work that the Obama administration has done on countering violent extremism."

 Work that provides an Islamist organization with nearly $400,000 deserves undoing.
 If the new president truly intends to drain the swamp, Homeland Security would be an excellent place to start.

-> Oren Litwin is a research fellow for Islamist Watch, a program of the Middle East Forum.
+Oren Litwin is a writer at Islamist Watch, a project of the Middle East Forum.